10 Best Day Trips from Reykjavik

 Snorkelling in Silfra| ©Francisco Antunes

-By taking a guided tour you are guaranteed to see some of the most important places in Iceland, and there are some areas that cannot be visited on your own or, at least, would be more expensive and time-consuming.
+By going on an excursion you are guaranteed to see some of the most important places in Iceland, and there are some areas that cannot be visited on your own, or at least would be more expensive and time-consuming.

 In addition, the guides will tell you about the country's history and past, its culture and some interesting facts.
 It is always better to take a guided tour.